UbiquityRobotics/learn2/docs/requirements/workstation.rst

 Zenoh Setup
 ###########

 Zenoh is a communication middleware that enables efficient data exchange between distributed systems, such as your workstation and robot.
-It is designed to work well in environments with limited connectivity, making it ideal for robotics applications.

-..
-TODO: Why do we use it with out robots?
-Maybe a quick list could help.
+It is particularly useful for robotics because it handles unstable network connections (like Wi-Fi) much better than the default ROS 2 middleware.

 Installation Prerequisites
 --------------------------

-Ensure your workstation has ROS 2 Jazzy and the necessary Zenoh packages installed.
+Ensure the Zenoh RMW is installed on your workstation.

 .. code-block:: bash

-    # Install ROS 2 Desktop (if not already installed)
     sudo apt update
-    sudo apt install ros-jazzy-desktop ros-dev-tools -y

-    # Install Zenoh Middleware and Teleop Tools
-    sudo apt install ros-jazzy-rmw-zenoh-cpp ros-jazzy-teleop-twist-keyboard -y
+    sudo apt install ros-jazzy-rmw-zenoh-cpp -y

 .. note::